 One of the most typical tech-touch initiatives my clients apply to new customers is the welcome email.

 Source: Top Welcome Email Strategies to Utilize Today

 A well written welcome email can make the difference between a client and an advocate.
 To make the user feel taken care of, consider sending the email using a real Customer Success Manager (versus a generic email address, such as [email protected]).
 While this might not always be possible using any marketing automation solution, most customer success solutions will offer this capability.

 In addition, many of my clients will introduce automation to:

-An Email campaign throughout the onboarding process to increase perceived value and awareness to additional feature
+An Email campaign throughout the onboarding process to increase perceived value and awareness to an additional feature

 In-app messages based on usage patterns

 NPS surveys at the end of the implementation process